Chapter 2 - Faculty and Academics

 Responsible Executive: VP for Academic Affairs

-2.30 Extended Education and the Awarding of Continuing Education Units (CEU's) at UT San Antonio
+2.30 Extended Education and the Awarding of Continuing Education Units (CEUs) at UTSA

-The Office of Extended Education performs a university-wide coordinating role including the following:
+- The Office of Extended Education performs a University-wide coordinating role include the following:

 - Approves all noncredit extended education offerings as defined herein.